Baker University Data Breach Investigation

 In December 2024, Baker University discovered suspicious activity on its network, which resulted in a temporary network outage.
 The university launched an investigation and determined that there was unauthorized access to certain files and folders between Dec.
 2, 2024, and Dec.
 19, 2024.

-This incident led to the exposure of sensitive information belonging to individuals affiliated with the university.
-So far, at least 53,624 individuals have been impacted, including 1,064 residents in Texas, 66 in Massachusetts and nine in New Hampshire and five in Maine.
+This incident led to the exposure of sensitive information belonging to individuals affiliated with the university. the incident has impacted a total of 53,624 individuals, including 1,064 residents in Texas, 66 in Massachusetts, nine in New Hampshire and five in Maine.

 Possible Information Exposed